 The Toccoa River Cove consists of about 12 acres of beautiful secluded private gated and wooded property hidden away only a few miles from Blue Ridge Georgia!
 Fantastic location yet very private for base camp to access the many activities in this area.
 The property is ideal for car or tent camping and is short walking distance from the Toccoa River, a world class trout fishi

 A private wide woods road loops around the perimeter of the Cove property and there are walking paths and small bridges across the creeks throughout.
 The property has both north and south facing mountain slopes with an abundance of mountain laurel, ferns, native hollys, large hardwoods, pines, and rhododendron everywhere.

-The Cove will not accommodate a trailer or RV.
-See our companion listing for Your Toccoa Fish Trap for trailer or RV camping.
+The Cove will not accommodate a camper, trailer or RV.

 There is little to no traffic on the roads around the Cove - there are no other destinations past than the Cove.
 There is parking available for many vehicles along the roads at the main gates if you have a larger group.